There are a number of community service models appropriate for

 in courses focused on community service, social justice, community

-participation, and the H2H competence in the School for New Learning.
+participation, and the H2H competence in the School of Continuing and Professional Studies.

 Examples include tutoring youth, providing health screenings, and